ntaylorwss/megatron/README.md

         return (X - self.metadata['mean']) / self.metadata['std']
 ```

-There's a couple interesting things in this example:
+There's a couple things to know here:
 - When you calculate parameters during the fit, you store them in the provided dictionary `self.metadata`.
 You then retrieve them from this dictionary in your transform method.
-- You override `partial_fit` rather than `fit`.
-If your function isn't one that can be fit iteratively, that's fine; it will simply be fit anew on every call. `fit` will work by first clearing the metadata, then re-running `partial_fit` as you've defined it.
+- If your Layer is one that can be fit iteratively, you can override `partial_fit` rather than `fit`.
+If your transformation cannot be fit iteratively, you override `fit`; note that Layers without a `partial_fit` cannot be used with data generators, and will throw an error in that situation.
+    - For an eaxmple of how to write a `partial_fit` method, see [megatron.layers.shaping.OneHotRange](https://github.com/ntaylorwss/megatron/blob/master/megatron/layers/shaping.py#L41).

 ### Custom Stateless Layers
 To create a custom stateless Layer, you can simply define your function and wrap it in `megatron.layers.Lambda`.
 For example: